D-Harsh/BitToBin/README.md

 # BitToBin
-green is the new hack
+Green is the New Hack